DILEMMA WORKS

 There is no evidence for a cultural preference for Super Apps in Asia, but lets continue to examine this further.
 First, there are in fact many examples of apps in China (Xiaohongshu), South Korea (Naver) and Japan (Mercari) trending towards a simpler, more measured and modern interface, aligning with global design principles.

 The vast majority of apps launched in China are single-use apps, in fact outside of the apps built by the few tech giants, all of them are single-use.
-Not only that, but increasingly we are seeing that these apps are on a trajectory towards established global design principles of simplicity and focused functionality.
+Not only that, but increasingly we are seeing that these apps are on a trajectory towards established design principles of simplicity and focused functionality.

 The takeaway

-Super apps didn’t emerge in China because users demanded them.
-They emerged because a set of unique market conditions—mobile-first adoption, greenfield industries, competitive blocking, and low spending power—made them a smart strategy.However, it needs to be said clearly and strongly that the concept of Super Apps itself is flawed.
+It also needs to be said clearly that the concept of Super Apps itself is flawed.
 WeChat in fact does not let you do all 10,000 things you could possible want to do on your phone.
-Yes, you can open links to Dianping to view restaurants, or order taxis through mini-programs, but once you want to go further, for example to set up an account and view history or save to favorites, you will be led to download the app.
-The WeChat ecosystem of mini-programs is the mobile version of the open web, where we search websites, try out the service, and may then go and get the mobile app.
+Yes, you can open links to Dianping to view restaurants, or order taxis through mini-programs, but functionality is often limited and there are frequent nudges to get you to download the native app instead.